sharjeelanjum/Leiomoiosarcoma_mitosis/README.md

 ## Dataset Availability

-The datasetbcan be accessed by sending an email to corresponding author (shahzad1@hanyang.ac.kr)
+The dataset can be accessed by sending an email to the corresponding author (shahzad1@hanyang.ac.kr)

 ## Results